• Home

 If your itinerary in Taiwan is flexible, it’s also best to visit during the week.
 I went on a long weekend, and the beach was insanely busy!
 Luckily, as with most attractions in Taiwan, it’s not too hard to get away from the crowds!

-For the best photography, come at dawn or dusk (tides permitting).
-Then you can capture the reef with magical changing skies as a backdrop!
+For the best photos, I recommend visiting at dawn or dusk (tides permitting), because that’s when you can catch the reef with magical changing skies as a backdrop!

 volcanic rocks covered in algae

-ditches at Loamei green reef filled with water from the ocean
+ditches at Laomei green reef filled with water from the ocean

-The easiest way to get to Laomei Reef is to self-drive or book a private day tour.
+The easiest way to get to Laomei Reef is to self-drive or hire a private charter.
 That way, you can explore all of the north coast’s hidden gems at your own pace.

-If that is not an option for you, the best way to get to Laomei Green Reef is by bus.
-Take bus 863 or 862 from Tamsui Bus Station (right next to the Tamsui MRT Station).
+If that’s not an option for you, the best way to get to there is by bus.
+Buses depart from Tamsui, so if you’re coming from Taipei, you’ll first need to take the red MRT line there.
+Then take bus 863 or 862 from Tamsui MRT Park (right next to the Tamsui MRT Station).
 The journey takes about 1 hour.
-Buses come every 20-30 minutes and cost NT$45.
+Buses come roughly every 20-30 minutes and cost TWD 45.
 Get off at the Mingde Village 1 stop.
 From here, it’s a 3-minute walk to the beach entrance.
 You’ll also find loads of food vendors selling all kinds of local Taiwanese street food and drinks here.

-Alternatively, take the Crown Northern Coast Shuttle Bus #716, which comes every two hours between 9 am and 3 pm.
-Tickets cost NT$24 to Laomei Reef and, like all other buses in Taiwan, you can pay with an Easy Card.
+If you’ve missed the buses above, another option is to take the Crown Northern Coast shuttle bus 716 which goes to Keelung.
+The bus only comes a few times between 9 am and 3 pm, so you’ll need to time your trip.
+Tickets cost TWD 45 to Laomei Reef and, like all other buses in Taiwan, you can pay with an Easy Card.

 While the reef is a really cool place to tick off during your Taipei travels, you can easily see it all in under 2 hours.
 This will allow ample time to walk along the reef, take as many photos as your heart desires, and even chill on the beach.

-ditches and trenches of Laomei Reef covered in algae.
+ditches and trenches of a reef along the shore covered in green algae

 Like the reef, the Fugui Cape (Taiwan’s northernmost cape), was formed when lava from Mount Datun flowed into the ocean.
 All along the trail you can spot cool rock formations shaped by centuries of sea and wind erosion.
 These are called windkanter.
-What really makes these formations so cool is that most of them have sharp pointed edges, which is quite different from other popular geological sites in Taiwan, like Yehliu.
+What really makes these formations so cool is that most of them have sharp pointed edges.
+They’re quite different from other popular geological sites in Taiwan, like Yehliu, but reminded me of the cool rock formations on Green Island.

-After a short stroll, you’ll find the Fuguijiao Lighthouse (富貴角燈塔) offering even more breathtaking panoramas.
-While you could head back to Laomei after exploring the lighthouse, it’s worth continuing along the trail to the Fuji Fishing Harbor (富基漁港) where you can enjoy the freshest seafood imaginable.
-It’s only about 480m to the market, and the path is easy to walk from the lighthouse.
-Just a heads up, expect to spot quite a few scary-looking lizards!
+After a short stroll, you’ll find the Fuguijiao Lighthouse (富貴角燈塔), which offers more stunning views.
+While you could head back to the beach, it’s worth continuing along the trail to Fuji Fishing Harbor (富基漁港) for a dose of fresh seafood.
+The market is just 480m from the lighthouse, and the path is an easy walk.

 fugui cape lighthouse taiwan north coast